status-im/status-go/MAILSERVER.md

 ```
 make run-mailserver-systemd
 ```
-This will generate the necessary config, define and then start the service.
+This will generate the necessary config, define and then start a user service.
+Use `sudo` if you want it to be a system service.

 For more details read the [README](_assets/systemd/mailserver/README.md).